Scottish Government Workforce Statistics March 2022

 The statistics show that:

-- the staff sickness level was 5.3 average working days lost (AWDL) per staff year in the 12 month period ending March 2021, compared with 8.1 AWDL for the 12 month period ending March 2020.
-This equates to a loss of 2.4% of working days in the 12 month period ending March 2021
+- The staff sickness level was 7.3 average working days lost (AWDL) per staff year in the 12 month period ending March 2022, compared with 5.3 AWDL for the 12 month period ending March 2021.
+This equates to a loss of 3.2% of working days in the 12 month period ending March 2022.

-- the proportion of directly employed staff providing diversity information has decreased since the same period last year
+- The proportion of directly employed staff providing diversity information has decreased for ethnicity since the same period last year and increased for disability, marital status, religion and sexual orientation.

 - full time equivalent numbers and headcounts in each directly employed staff category